 This motion picture production employed a non-union crew to make the movie.
 See more »

-In the scene where Kit records his confession on a record, he places coins in the machine and then flips the switch from 78 rpm to 45 rpm.
-The instructions above the switch clearly says "Before Inserting Coins Select Recording Speed."
-If he were following directions he would have flipped the switch then inserted the coins.
+When Kit records his confession on a record, he places coins in the machine and then flips the switch from 78 rpm to 45 rpm.
+The instructions above the switch clearly say "Before Inserting Coins Select Recording Speed."
+If he were following directions, he would have flipped the switch, then inserted the coins.
 See more »

 [voice over narration]